 You can chose any address as your principal office, also outside of the US, subject to local rules.
 Inside the US, specific regulations may apply in the State where you have your principal office.

-The Registered Agent, i.e. Otonomos LLC, is the LLC's registered agent for service of process, as per the Series Operating Agreements:
+The Registered Agent, i.e. Otonomos LLC or its appointed agent, is the LLC's registered agent for service of process, as per the Series Operating Agreements:

 You can engage in any lawful activity.